-Trump plays down chances of quick breakthrough; North Koreans bring letter
+Trump plays down chances of quick breakthrough, North Koreans bring letter

-NEW YORK/ABOARD AIR FORCE ONE (Reuters) - U.S. President Donald Trump on Thursday played down the chances of a quick breakthrough in getting North Korea to abandon its nuclear arms, as a delegation from Pyongyang headed to meet him with a letter from North Korea’s leader that suggested a planned summit may be back on.
+NEW YORK/ABOARD AIR FORCE ONE (Reuters) - U.S. President Donald Trump on Thursday played down the chances of a quick breakthrough in getting North Korea to abandon its nuclear arms as a delegation from Pyongyang headed to meet him, carrying a letter from North Korean leader Kim Jong Un which suggested a proposed summit may be back on.

-Trump, in a brief interview with Reuters aboard Air Force One on the way to Texas, said he was still hoping to hold an unprecedented meeting with North Korean leader Kim Jong Un on June 12 in Singapore.
+In a brief interview with Reuters aboard Air Force One on the way to Texas, Trump said he was still hoping for an unprecedented meeting with Kim on June 12 in Singapore to push for North Korean “denuclearisation.”

 “I’d like to see it done in one meeting,” he said.
 “But often times that’s not the way deals work.
 There’s a very good chance that it won’t be done in one meeting or two meetings or three meetings.
 But it’ll get done at some point.”

-U.S. Secretary of State Mike Pompeo said a North Korean delegation, headed by high-ranking official Kim Yong Chol, would make a rare visit to the White House on Friday and give Trump a letter from leader Kim.
+U.S. Secretary of State Mike Pompeo said a North Korean delegation, headed by high-ranking official Kim Yong Chol, would make a rare visit the White House on Friday and give Trump a letter from Kim.

 The letter appeared to be in response to a comment from Trump last Thursday when he cancelled the summit, accusing Pyongyang of hostility, but urged the North Korean leader to “call me or write” if he had a change of heart.